 - a.
-Officials shall indicate their availability for tournament dates in the sport prior to the mandated deadline.
-Failure to indicate accurate availability on the official's availability page on the MHSAA website may cause the official to not be considered for tournament officiating positions. - b.
+Officials shall indicate their availability for tournament dates in the sport prior to the mandated deadline. - b.
 Officials will be notified via email or Arbiter that they have received an assignment in the postseason tournament.
 It is critical that the email address used for access to the MHSAA.com website and the Arbiter website are the same.
 Failure to have consistent emails for both sites may result in officials not being considered for tournament officiating positions. - c.
 The officials should accept or decline the assignment invitation as soon as possible so that arrangements can be confirmed or adjusted. - d.
 If it develops that the services of any official invited are not needed for any or all dates involved, the official may be reassigned or the invitation withdrawn. - e.
 In the event that the official requires a substitute, the official shall notify the appropriate MHSAA staff and/or the tournament manager immediately. - f.
 Officials may not provide their own substitute for any tournament assignment. - g.
 Officials for which substitutes are arranged may be removed from any remaining tournament opportunities for that tournament. - h.
 By accepting any tournament invitation, the official acknowledges compliance of all requirements and conditions outlined within the current MHSAA Officials Guidebook.